christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - **Caesar:** Core root is AS/AZ/AŠ.
 Its primary zoomorphic association is with the Serpent/Dragon (Aži, Azhi, Aži Dahāka).
 Azi-Sar - Dragon King.
 The Egyptian expression was Asar (Wsir/Osiris).
 "Asar" was another name for Osiris.
 "Ra" was the Egyptian deity of the Sun (Asar-Ra).
 Sar means king in Scythian.
 This title connects to "Asar-Hapi" (Osiris-Apis), another name for the Graeco-Egyptian god Serapis (Serapis = Sabazios (Osiris + Apis or Šar Apsi - King Apsu = Enki-Ea)).
 The Etruscan-Mediterranean expression was "Aesar" (also spelled "Aeser" or "Aisar").
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar.
 Connected to the Scytho-Hurrian expression Kur-Sar (Sun King), Phoenician "Kosar" (sun god), Assyrian "Aššur" (god), Germanic Æsir (the Norse gods, like Odin), Sanskrit Kesari (lion), Persian Kesar (king), Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king), and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
 "Caesar" = "Asander" = "Kesari" = "Xerxes" -> Xšathra-sar -> Khassar -> Khazar.
 Also, Caesar is at the root of the title "Khan" (Aesar -> Aesar -> A'sar -> Ha'sar -> Kha'sar -> Khan).
 "Genghis" is "Janus".
 This proves that Genghis Khan was not a Mongol upstart.
 He was a later avatar of the Dragon King title, consciously restoring the global hegemony from its Central Asian core.
 The Mongol court called itself the "Great Yuan" (Great Ion/Janus)

 - **Christ:** Satrap kings were called Xšaθra (Scythian "power, dominion").
 This becomes Old Persian xšaçapāvan ("satrap") = xšaça (realm) + pāvan (protector), Avestan xšaθra = "power, dominion, rule", Sanskrit kṣatra = "rule, dominion, power", Greek Christos (Χριστός) = "anointed one".
 The chain: Xšaθra (Avestan) → Xšaçapāvan (Old Persian, satrap) → Khasut (Egyptian, Hyksos) → Kshatriya (Sanskrit, warrior-king) → Christos (Greek, anointed one).
-Christ is identical to the title Soter.
-Several historical figures were Christs/Soters.
-In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
-Alexander the Great was also a Chréstos/Soter (Josephus.
-Antiquities, XI.
-8. Talmud, Yoma 67b).
-Up until the First Council of Nicaea the title "Christ", or "Christian", referred to the Serapis Cult ("those who worship Serapis are, in fact, Christians, and those who call themselves bishops of Christ are, in fact, devotees of Serapis.".
-Source: The Letter of Hadrian to Servianus).
+Christ meant regional administrator.
+The title "Son of God" was a standard royal title that was applied to the heir apparent/crown prince: Kushan (Devaputra), Tocharian (Ñäktemts), Bactrian (Bagopouro), Chinese (T'ien-tzu), Emperor Augustus, etc.

 - **Cotys:** In Thracian, "Cotys" is related to the word "kotys", a title meaning "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".